 Bivariate analyses highlight the various demographic and clinical characteristics that differentiate patients reporting PSU from those using a single substance.
 Patients with PSU tended to be younger, with a median age of 31.4 years at admission, compared to 37.1 years for single-substance users, and were more likely to be unemployed.
 Additionally, the expansion of treatment supply, the broader reach of SENDA into more sectors and the healthcare network, and a gradual reduction in the stigma associated with returning to treatment could also contribute to this pattern.
 Additionally, the primary substances leading to treatment admission differed significantly, with PSU patients reporting cocaine hydrochloride and base paste as their main substances compared with alcohol.
 Moreover, severe biopsychosocial compromise is more prevalent among patients with PSU, underscoring the complex clinical profiles that require tailored interventions.
 Despite these differences, PSU at admission was associated with a lower incidence of non-completion than single substance use, suggesting that repeated treatment engagements might influence their overall treatment trajectory.
-These findings differ from studies that have observed lower treatment responsiveness among patients with PSU (Bonfiglio et al., 2022).
+We suspect that continuity in substance use treatments These findings differ from studies that have observed lower treatment responsiveness among patients with PSU (Bonfiglio et al., 2022).

 We focused on people with a persistent pattern of substance use disorder rather than a transient substance use disorder.
 These patients are characterized by repeated treatment episodes, varying periods of abstinence, and relapses leading to the resumption of moderate or problematic substance use, as highlighted in the literature (Beaulieu et al., 2022).
 Our results indicate that while PSU poses challenges, the specific context and characteristics of the treatment setting play a critical role in determining outcomes, highlighting the need for tailored interventions.